AusDTO/gov-au-ui-kit/README.md

 ## What this isn't

-This is not a... **[talk to Designers re: complete design system]**
+This is not yet a complete design system.
+This is the starting point that will develop with your help.

 ## Who is this for?

-Australian Government designers and developers.
+Teams building Australian Government sites.
 This was designed for GOV.AU teams, but we welcome use outside of federal government.

 ## How is this related to the Digital Service Standard?